Weebly vs Squarespace 2023: Which Is Best for You

 - No Transaction Fees (on upper-tier plans) – no extra charges

 The major feature Squarespace has over Weebly is multi-channel integration.
 This means Squarespace can sync with Instagram, and allows you to sell directly via the social media platform.

 There are over 600 million active blogs worldwide in 2022, and both Squarespace and Weebly can help you join that mix.
-Both platforms allow you to create and publish blog posts, and blogging is another really close match-up between the two.
+Both platforms allow you to create and publish blog posts, and blogging is another really close match-up between the two, as Weebly has really upped its game since last year, rising 25% so that now both platforms get a perfect 5 out of 5!
 Here’s a closer look at the specific features they provide:

 - Social Bookmarking

 - Allowing Comments

 - Search Feature